bashrc2/AberMUSH/README.md

-pull [item]                             - Pulls a lever affinity [player name]                  - Shows your affinity level with another player cut/escape                              - Attempt to escape from a trap
+pull [item]                             - Pulls a lever affinity [player name]                  - Shows your affinity level with another player cut/escape                              - Attempt to escape from a trap step over tripwire [exit]               - Step over a tripwire in the given direction
 ```

 ## Spell Commands